Welcome to #NewTuneThursday!

 The original request was for a piece for clarinet and violin, something that Payman could play with his son.
 But I felt like a flute would actually go really nicely with the clarinet part.
 So the original instrumentation is for Flute (opt.
 Violin) and Clarinet, with Piano.
 Of course, though, as opportunities came to play this sweet little work, for ease of programming, I created a string version of the work, too — for Violin, Viola (or opt.
 Second Violin), with Piano.

 It’s a really charming work for students of late beginner to intermediate ability!
-Get the sheet music for the original woodwind/string version here, and the all-string version here.
+Get the sheet music for either version here.
 And enjoy the recording below…

 (This recording is currently only available via CBTTF Records.)